-How Blogging Can Get You Hired
+How Blogging Helped Me Get Hired

-Work Smart Nigeria (formerly The Versatile Nigerian) blog is two!
 To celebrate two years of blogging, I'd like to shed light on how writing on this platform has helped my professional life.
 If you are wondering if starting a blog can get you a job, the answer is a resounding yes!
 Here's how this worked out for me.

 I started blogging at a low point in my life.
 I had just made the decision to transition from academia (teaching) to industry (non academic jobs) and was having a hard time finding a job.
 In order to keep myself relevant and engaged, I did two things: